-Please refer to the Asthma policy 4.3 https://www.sidcot.org.uk/sites/default/files/inline-files/4.3%20Asthma%20policy.pdf The School encourages independence and self-management of children with asthma.
+Please refer to the Asthma policy 4.3

+The School encourages independence and self-management of children with asthma.

-- Senior school students' reliever inhalers should be carried on their person at all times.
-These should be labelled with their name and date of birth so that they can be quickly returned in case of loss. - Children in the Junior School may carry their own inhaler when parents and staff agree they are competent to do so. - Younger children, including EYFS, will have their inhalers kept in a safe, accessible place in the classroom, clearly labelled with the child's name & administration instructions.
+- Senior school students' reliever inhalers should always be carried on their person.
+These should be labelled with their name and date of birth so that they can be guickly returned in case of loss. - Children in the Junior School may carry their own inhaler when parents and staff agree they are competent to do so. - Younger children, including EYFS, will have their inhalers kept in a safe, accessible place in the classroom, clearly labelled with the child's name & administration instructions.
 The class teacher or EYFS staff will ensure that a child's reliever inhaler is always available during the school day. - The Nursing Staff can store spare inhalers (labelled by the pharmacist) if required. - Students with diagnoses of asthma have an individual care record (mini care plan); a full care plan will be activated if specific care needs are identified as part of this condition).